York (explorer): York and Native Americans

 York's most spectacular contributions were with the Native American tribes the expedition came into contact with, whose assistance was sometimes very necessary.
-According to the journals of the expedition, York's blackness served as a passport with them; they were impressed by such a "strange creature".
+According to the journals of the expedition members, York's blackness served as a passport with them; they were impressed by such a "strange creature".
 According to Richard Betts, he was "the main attraction in Lewis and Clark's travelling magic show."
 York was a sensation.

 The following excerpts are from the expedition's official report:

 York is not mentioned by name, but at their 1805–06 winter camp on the Columbia River, Indians brought their women to market "for a fishinghook or a string of beads", resulting in cases of "venereal disease".

 The memory of York persisted in Indian oral tradition until the 20th century.